RasmusDalgaard/TestSP1/README.md

 12. Place toothbrush onto backside of uppper-teeth.
 13. Move toothbrush to the right most tooth.
 14. Move toothbrush from side to side moving slowly more and more towards the left side until you cant go any further.
-15. Repeat for biting-side and front side og upper teeth.
+15. Repeat for biting-side and front side of upper teeth.
 16. Repeat step 12-15 on lower teeth.
 17. Remove toothbrush from mouth.
-18. Spit out toothpaste anywhere.
+18. Spit out toothpaste.
-19. Under a faucet rinse brush on toothbrush for any remaining toothpaste.
+19. Under a faucet rinse brush of toothbrush for any remaining toothpaste.
 20. Place toothbrush back where found.